internxt/cli/WEBDAV.md

 ## Known issues

 - We use selfsigned certificates, so all the requests to the WebDav local server are encrypted, since the certificates are selfsigned, many WebDav clients will complain about the certificates trust.
 You can safely ignore this warning.

+- You may encounter issues with the DNS resolution of webdav.local.internxt.com.
+In such cases, you can safely replace this address with 127.0.0.1, or the corresponding IP where you have deployed the webdav server if you are connecting from another location.